 Burgage A tenure whereby lands or tenements in cities and towns were held from the king or other lord, for a certain yearly rent, the properties being formerly the site of houses in an ancient borough.
 [Articles 37]

-Castles before the reign of Henry II even major castles were mostly built of wood, as were the less important buildings and auxiliary defences long after his time.
+Castles Before the reign of Henry II, even major castles were mostly built of wood, as were the less important buildings and auxiliary defences long after his time.
 [Article 31]

 Originally , chattel was derived from the Latin capital meaning principal, property or goods, and was spelt catel.

 In mediæval times, the word catel was used in the sense principal sum of money, capital, wealth, property.
 Under the feudal system the use of catel was confined to movable property or wealth, as being the only form of personal property. (?)
-Freehold ownership came later, from appproximately 1525.
+Freehold ownership came later, from approximately 1525.

-In legal Anglo-French, the Norman catel was superseded at an early period by the Parisian chatel, but the form as adopted in Norman English was cattel, cattle.
+In legal Anglo-French, the Norman catel was superseded at an early period by the Parisian chapel, but the form as adopted in Norman English was cattel, cattle.
 In English, cattle was more and more identified with beast held in possession, live stock (almost the only use after 1500) whereas chattel passed from legal French into general use for the wider sense of article of property.
 Thus, since the 16th century, the phrase goods and cattel is better known as goods and chattels.

-in chief [med.L. in capite, F. en chief].
+In chief [med.L. in capite, F. en chief].
 In feudal law, this applied to a tenant holding, or tenure held, immediately from the Lord Paramount, as when a tenant held directly from the king, rendering to him personally the service belonging to the tenure.
 Hence, by extension, applied to tenancy by a perpetual feu-duty or ground-rent, as opposed to a lease for a limited period.
 [Article 2, 14]

-clerk The original sense was man in a religious order, cleric, clergyman.
+Clerk The original sense was man in a religious order, cleric, clergyman.
 As the scholarship of the Middle Ages was practically limited to the clergy, and these performed all the writing, notarial, and secretarial work of the time, the name clerk came to be equivalent to scholar, and specially applicable to a notary, secretary, recorder, accountant, or penman.
 The last has now come to be the ordinary sense, all the others being either archaic, historical, formal, or contextual.

-Common Pleas suits or legal actions between subject and subject regarding real property.
+Common Pleas Suits or legal actions between subject and subject regarding real property.
 At this time, common pleas concerned principally land, buildings and titles.
 Ordinary lawsuits.
 [Article 17]

 Derived from late Latin: comes stabuli, count or officer of the stable.

-rendering of contenementum in Magna Carta.
+Contenement Rendering of contenementum in Magna Carta.

 Darrein Presentiment An action at law (writ of assize) drawn up to demonstrate that a patron, or his ancestors, had a right of precedence regarding putting (presenting) a clergyman (or clerk) in an ecclesiastical benefice (or church).
 This was necessary if the clergyman had died, leaving the church empty, and a stranger then attempted to put their own clergyman there instead, to the disturbance of the original patron.
 [Article 18]